DavidAnson/markdownlint/doc/Rules.md

 issues (i.e., whichever style is the closest match).

 Note: Delimiter placement for the `aligned` style is based on visual appearance and not character count.
-Because editors typically render [emoji][emoji] and [CJK characters][cjk-characters] at *twice* the width of [Latin characters][latin-script], this rule takes that into account for tables using the `aligned` style.
+Because editors typically render [emoji][emoji-060] and [CJK characters][cjk-characters-060] at *twice* the width of [Latin characters][latin-script-060], this rule takes that into account for tables using the `aligned` style.
 The following table is correctly formatted and will appear aligned in most editors and monospaced fonts:

 <!-- markdownlint-capture -->
 <!-- markdownlint-disable extended-ascii -->